-When my son and his wife moved with my two-year old grandson, Ryan to Montana, she was pregnant.
-They left their cabin next door to my place and they left free rent, childcare, a job at the college and they left me.
-Because since he was born, I’d watched over him, saved him from foster placement and one time even kidnapped him.
+When my son and his wife moved with my two-year old grandson to Montana, she was pregnant.
+They left their cabin next door, free rent, childcare, a job at the college children’s center and they left me.
+Since he was born, I’d watched over my grandson, Ryan, saved him from foster placement and one time I kidnapped him.
 Yes.
-After Ryan’s birth a social worker told his mother that she wasn’t allowed to hold him because she was taking some prescription drugs that made her woozy and unreliable.
-All my son could manage was making it to work each day, so I stepped in.
-They needed me.
-I took he and his mother to doctor’s appointments, enrolled her in classes at the college where I taught child development and every day looked in on the baby.
-Then they took him away.
+After Ryan’s birth a social worker told his mother that she wasn’t allowed to hold him because she was taking prescription drugs that made her woozy and her balance unreliable.
+My son was barely making it to work each day, so I stepped in.
+They needed me, besides, I couldn’t bear not to.
+I had taken him and his mother to doctor’s appointments, enrolled her in classes at the college where I taught child development and looked in daily on the baby.
+Then they took him several states away.
 I worried, paced, scratched and picked myself raw, then one day I spun to a stop and wrote him a letter.
-I imagined him walking with me to the barn, retrieving the mail a half-mile up the road, and began to speak to him through letters posted in my blog.
+I imagined him walking with me to the barn, retrieving the mail a half-mile up the road, hiking to see the bubbling creek and began to speak to him through letters posted in my blog.
 I hope you enjoy peeking in at “Letters to Montana” stories, lessons, rants and grief and some other posts about writing, creativity and the natural world.

 - Wiggle and they drop into place // January 2, 2021